is the owner and president of

 Taking the seminars yet one step further, Richard began offering his seminars live, online over the Internet in the fall of 2002.
 They were immediately successful, and Richard was no longer limited geographically to the people he could reach.
 Thousands of students from around the world signed up for Richard's online seminars.
 Copies of Richard's Web Seminars are available on his web site, and he occasionally still holds Live sessions for his customers.

 After teaching live seminars for over a year, Richard Rost developed his highly-refined video tutorials under the very popular 599CD name.
 Richard wanted to offer his tutorials at a price low enough so everyone could afford them.
 After much debate and research, he decided on a price of $5.99 for his beginner, one-hour lessons.
-Since the lessons were initially only available on CD-ROM, the name 599CD just made sense.
+Since the lessons were initially only available on CD-ROM, the name 599CD just made sense, plus it was a nice, short, available .com domain name.
 Today, Richard has many different levels of courses available (beginner through advanced) in several different topics.
-His courses are also available on CD, and downloadable over the Web.
+His courses are still available on CD, although the vast majority of his students watch lessons in his Online Theater, or download the videos from his web site.

-Richard still offers personal and group training sessions, in addition to consulting and software development services.
+Richard still offers personal and group training sessions, in addition to consulting and software development services (mostly Microsoft Access database design).
 If you are in need of expert help, contact Richard Rost for assistance.
 Richard also has a very popular online "TechHelp" page where you can ask him your questions through his Web site, and he replies to you via email.
 Richard enjoys assisting people from around the globe with their computer questions.

-On the personal side, Richard Rost lives in Amherst NY with his wife (Michele), daughter (Lauryn), and son (Richard III).
-Richard and Michele will be celebrating their 22nd Anniversary on August 19th, 2012.
+On the personal side, Richard Rost lives in Cape Coral, Florida with his wife (Michele), daughter (Lauryn), and son (Richard III).
+Richard and Michele will be celebrating their 24th Anniversary on August 19th, 2014.

 Having grown up in the "Southtowns" of Western New York, Richard attended the Hamburg and Frontier school systems, and graduated from Lake Shore High School.
 Richard enrolled in the State University of New York at Buffalo for Computer Science, but dropped out to start his first business before obtaining a degree.

 Richard's other hobbies include playing games with his kids.
 His favorite board game is Axis & Allies, a World War II strategy game.
 He also loves to play a friendly game of poker.
-Richard enjoys some computer games - but after working with computers so much, he likes to get away from them as much as possible.
+Richard enjoys some computer games - but after working with computers all day long, he likes to get away from them as much as possible.
 Richard is also an amateur backyard astronomer, and loves to take the kids out with the telescope on clear nights.

 Richard mostly enjoys the science fiction and fantasy genres when it comes to books, television, and movies.
 His favorite books are the DragonLance (Chronicles and Legends) series, in addition to The Hobbit and the Lord of the Rings trilogy.
 His favorite TV series right now is Game of Thrones.
 He also enjoys Dr. Who, Castle, and the prematurely cancelled Firefly.
 Richard is also a huge Star Trek fan (Next Gen is #1, of course).